mhogomchungu/tasks/README.md

 This library wraps a function into a future where the result of the wrapped function can be retrieved through the future's 3 public methods:

-1. .get()  runs the wrapped function on the current thread.
+1. .get()  runs the wrapped function on the current thread.Could block the thread and hang GUI.

 2. .then() registers an event to be called when the wrapped function finishes and then runs the wrapped function in a different thread.The registered function